 A friend is late to text back and suddenly they hate you.
 A weird look from a coworker and you're about to be fired.
 The mind doesn't pause at "maybe they're busy."
 It skips straight to catastrophe — and it feels completely real in the moment.

 One "what if" becomes ten.
 Each one darker than the last.
 "What if I fail?" becomes "What if I lose everything?"
-The spiral builds on itself — each step feels logical, but the whole chain is built on worst case thinking that doesn't match reality.
+The spiral builds on itself — each step feels logical, but the chain rests on worst case thinking that doesn't match reality.

 Something is going well and instead of enjoying it, you're waiting for the other shoe to drop.
 Good news feels temporary.
 Happiness feels fragile.
-The mind is always scanning for the next disaster, even when everything is fine right now.
+The mind is always scanning for the next disaster, even when everything is fine.

 The stress is real even though the disasters aren't.
 The body doesn't know the difference between a real threat and an imagined one.
 You spend energy on problems that haven't happened and probably won't — and there's nothing left for what's actually in front of you.

-When catastrophic thinking teams up with extreme categories, everything becomes either perfect or a disaster.
-That's what black and white thinking looks like.
+When catastrophizing teams up with extreme categories — everything becomes either perfect or a disaster — that's black and white thinking layered on top.

 If the worst case is playing right now, these take under five minutes.